 THE FORWARD: About Bartholomew’s Author—We met Paul after we became cognizant of the fact that he was our dad.
 It wasn’t long before we also discovered he couldn’t take a selfie.
 We offer this photo as exhibit A. But, not to worry, there won’t be an exibit B—we’re not that evil.

-Our dad is very fond of saying that “About Bartholomew” is an amazing new work of fiction from one of America’s best UNKNOWN BLOGGERS.
-We’re sure the novella version of the novel will likely keep it that way.
+Our dad is very fond of saying that “About Bartholomew” is an amazing new work of fiction from one of America’s best unknown bloggers.
+We’re sure the novella version of the novel (yet to be written) will likely keep it that way.

-Bet you didn’t know our dad has written other fabulous works of fiction (true story) for some of the best publishers in the business?
-Now if only they knew.
+Bet you ( and we ourselves) never knew that our dad has written other fabulous works of fiction for some of the best publishers in the business.
+If only they knew.

-This may also help to explain why he now writes for WordPress where he continues to labor in the shadow of such names as Steinbeck, Austin, and Hemingway.
+This may help to explain why he now writes for WordPress as he continues to labor in the shadow of such names as Steinbeck, Austin, and Hemingway.
 That would be Joan Steinbeck, John Austin, and Ernestine Hemingway—their blogs are so much better.

-So, it is with his offsprings love that we invite you to read his latest masterpiece (Ha, ha, ha,ha!)
-“About Bartholomew” at your own risk—wittled down to a paltry 1437 words, all thanks to some merciful editors.
+So it is with his offspring’s love that we invite you to read his latest masterpiece (Ha, ha, ha,ha!)
+“About Bartholomew” doing so at your own risk.
+The story has been wittled down to a paltry 1437 words, all thanks to some merciful editors.

-Please keep in mind, this was all made possible thanks to WordPress—so blame them.
+Keep in mind this was all made possible thanks to WordPress—so blame them.

 CHAPTER ONE: Don’t Go Towards The Light

 It was a dark and stormy night outside?
 Not that he would have noticed, as it was warm and cozy inside.
-He felt closer to her now somehow, what with her heart pounding like a hundred warehouse pumps in an echo chamber, and all at once.
+He felt closer to her somehow, what with her heart pounding like a hundred warehouse pumps in an echo chamber.

-“If only I had a pair of earplugs.” he thought himself—as he found it impossible to telepathically transfer his thoughts to someone else.
+“If only I had a pair of earplugs.” he thought himself.

-Suddenly, up from down under (no, not Australia), he caught sight of a light entering into his tiny room.
-As this ray of light began to grow brighter and brighter he thought he could hear a choir of angels singing—rather badly at that.
+Suddenly, up from down under (no not Australia), he caught sight of a light entering into his tiny room.
+This ray of light began to grow brighter and brighter and he thought he heard a choir of angels singing—and badly at that.

-As Bartholomew’s eyes gradually began to widen, he was barely able to make out some shadowy figures staring back at him—one of whom appeared to be holding some forceps.
+Bartholomew’s eyes began to widen, he was barely able to make out some shadowy figures staring back at him—one of whom appeared to be holding some forceps.

-Through his (Ray-Ban) sunglasses (purchased online from a “Babies Are Us”), he now could see that the figures were all wearing masks.
-Panicky, he thought to himself “Who are these masked figures and what do they want of me?
+Through his (Ray-Ban) sunglasses—purchased online from a “Babies Are Us—he could see the figures were all wearing masks.
+Panicky, his little mind raced with questions “Who are these masked figures?
+What do they want of me?
 “How did they get access to my womb?
 Uh…room?”
-And that’s when it hit him…
+That’s when it hit him…

 CHAPTER TWO: When Sally Slept With Tom, Dick And Harry… And Bartholomew!

-There was only one man for Sally.
-Harry.
-Even after a shave and a haircut he’d still be Harry.
-But, he was still her man.
-As was, Tom the Uber driver, Dick the hunky pool boy, and…Bartholomew.
+There was only one man for Sally, that was Harry.
+Even after a shave and a haircut he was still, Harry.
+But, he was her man, along with Tom the Uber driver, Dick the hunky pool boy, and then…Bartholomew.

-Oh sure, there were other males in her life, but this is only a novella and not a five thousand page novel—as originally intended.
-So, you’ll probably never find out who the rest of them were—without a court order.
+Oh sure, there were other men in her life, but this is only a novella not a five thousand page novel—as originally intended.
+So, you’ll probably never find out who the rest of those men were—not without a court order.

-Sally thought to herself, “It’s only Bartholomew and Harry for me.
+Sally thought to herself, “It’s only Bartholomew for me, and Harry makes two.
 They’ll always be the only two men in my life.”

 And then she was hit with an epiphany,

-Still, she was satisfied that at least she’d have some outs in case it didn’t work out with, Chris.
+She was satisfied she’d at least have some outs in case it didn’t work out with, Chris.

-Harry, on the other hand, came into her life like some kind of millstone—earlier in chapter two.
+Harry, on the other hand, came into her life a millstone—earlier in chapter two.
 Athough, Bartholomew—the younger of the two—won her over without ever saying a word.

-They shared a bed together, and yes, she put up with his babbling and goo gooing and ga gaing all the time, but he was her baby.
+They shared a bed together, and yes, she put up with his babbling and goo gooing and ga gaing all the time, after all, he was her baby.

 And Bartholomew did.
-In shock from being evicted from his tiny apartment by total strangers who were not midwives—and the Department of Health—Bartholomew became scarred by the experience—poor tyke.
+In shock from being evicted from his tiny apartment by total strangers who were not midwives—or the Department of Health—Bartholomew was terrified—poor tyke.

 “It was probably the forceps.” he thought to himself.
 “After all, who uses forceps anymore?”
 His thoughts were very evolved for a two-year old.

-Anyway, the last two years had left him with a terrible diaper rash—and quite irritated.
+Anyway, the last two years had left him with an awful diaper rash.

-He swore revenge on the two people responsible for the eviction—especially since they gave him no written notice.
-He’d unleash an act of revenge, so diabolical, that other parents of the world would suffer too.
-So, he plotted to do the unthinkable.
+He swore revenge on the two people responsible for the eviction—especially since they gave him no notice.
+He’d unleash an act of revenge so diabolical, that other parents of the world would suffer too.

-CHAPTER FOUR: A Colorful Narrative… In Black And White
+CHAPTER FOUR: A Colorful Narrative… In Black an White

-The wind was howling the way coyote’s howl at the moon, “Ahwooo…wooo…wooo…wooo!”
-Trees bending to its every whim.
+The wind was howling—the way coyote’s howl at the moon,

-“You…on the left, bend that way.
-And you on the right, bend the other way.”
-Said the wind talking—and a bottle of twelve-year old scotch.
+“You, tree on the left, bend that way.
+You, tree on the right, bend the other way.” said the wind—and a bottle of twelve-year old scotch.

-A swift gale caused night owls to fly backwards—people out late, are not usually able to fly backwards—this, while actual night owls were getting a hoot out of watching the people frantically flapping their arms about in an effort to stay aloft.
+A swift gale caused the night owls—folks out bar hopping—to fly backwards.
+The actual night owls were getting a hoot out of watching the drunks frantically flapping their arms about in an effort to stand up straight.

-Of course, none of this descriptive narrative has anything at all to do with our story—but I had to put it somewhere.
-So, I thought it better to put this colorful narrative all in one chapter.
+Of course, none of this descriptive narrative has anything at all to do with our story, but it had to go somewhere.
+So, why not in chapter four, right?

-CHAPTER FIVE: All The Dramatic Moments You Missed While Reading My Colorful Narrative In Chapter Four
+CHAPTER FIVE: All The Dramatic Moments You Missed While Reading The Colorful Narrative In Chapter Four

-There was an exciting plane crash into the Vatican.
+There was an exciting plane crash into Vatican City.
 Take my word for it, it was action packed!

-Then the Pope pulled a pearl handle gun out from his shoulder holster—which the papacy is allowed to use, but only in extreme emergencies—and shot it out with a bunch of clowns from a traveling Circus.
+Then the Pope pulled out a pearl handle gun from his shoulder holster—the papacy allows its use in extreme emergencies—and he shot it out with a bunch of clowns from a traveling Circus.

-And the “Great Flood of Jello” which wiggled its way down the buttes of the Mojave Desert at midday, wiping out some odious traveling nomads searching for the mysterious birth place of Bartholomew.
+A “Great Flood of Jello” wiggled its way down the buttes of the Mojave Desert at midday wiping out some odious traveling nomads who were searching for the mysterious birth place of Bartholomew.

-And finally, there was the enchanting conclusion where in the “Magical Town of Bakersfield” Bartholomew suddenly breaks into song with the entire town joining in to sing the title tune with him—and none of them even bothered to rehearse—where it’s revealed, who it was that slept with his mother… Sally.
+Also there was the enchanting conclusion, where Bartholomew broke into song and dance with the entire town of Bakersfield, California joining him in singing of the title tune of the book—which none of them bothered to rehearse—where it was finally revealed who it was that actually slept with Sally—Bartholomews mother.